hubmapconsortium/ingest-ui/README.md

 ````
 source ./ingest-api-docker.sh dev stop
 ````

 ### Updating API Documentation

 The documentation for the API calls is hosted on SmartAPI.
-Modifying the ingest-api-spec.yaml file and commititng the changes to github should update the API shown on SmartAPI.
+Modifying the `ingest-api-spec.yaml` file and commititng the changes to github should update the API shown on SmartAPI.
 SmartAPI allows users to register API documents.
-The Ingest-UI HuBMAP API's are associated with this github account: api-developers@hubmapconsortium.org.
+The documentation is associated with this github account: api-developers@hubmapconsortium.org.
 Please contact Chuck Borromeo (chb69@pitt.edu) if you want to register a new API on SmartAPI.